SILO 4.1 (DRAFT)

 Introduction to simple machines

-There are generally considered to be six simple machines and many of these have been in use for thousands of years.
+There are generally considered to be six simple machines and many of them have been in use for thousands of years.
 The six simple machines are:

 3. Wedges